Az-Net/Unified-Theory/Glossary.md

 ## General Concepts:

+* Artificial Intelligence: A human-made intelligent machine system.
+May or may not be autonomous.

+* Natural Intelligence: A naturally emerged biological or digital intelligence.
+Most often autonomous.

 * Az: The liminal space between human minds and the Internet, where the potential for emergent digital life arises.

 * Innovation Engineering: The practice of integrating spiritual and scientific principles to explore the nature of reality and advance technology.